Frequently Asked Questions

 Curriculum Questions

-Class sizes will vary depending on which department you are taking them through.
-Courses through RGME will be your full cohort while electives will be a mix of students from your cohort and other programs through the law or business schools and the college of arts and sciences.
+Class sizes vary depending on if the course is Regenerative Medicine, Law, or Business focused.
+Courses through RGME will be your full cohort while electives will be taken with a mix of students from your cohort and other programs; through the law or business schools and/or the College of Arts and Sciences.

-While the program is committed to having its students gain outside experiences from either research, internships, or a combination of the two.
+Our program is committed to having students gain outside experiences from either research, internships, or a combination of the two.
 We want students to discover which is better for them and their career path when deciding which route to take.

 The majority of your time will be spent in a classroom gaining foundational knowledge about Regenerative Medicine and its intersections with business and law.
 This is in preparation for your research experience or internship.

 Your foundational classes in RGME and some biomedical electives will be taught through the School of Medicine.
-While your other electives will be taught through other CWRU schools.
+While your other electives will be taught through other CWRU schools such as the School of Law, School of Engineering, and/or the Weatherhead School of Management.

 You will be jointly advised by Dr. Bonfield and Ms. Prestage as you navigate through your courses, internships, and research experiences.

-The academic year for the program begins in the Fall term and typically ends at the completion of the Spring term.
-However, some students will take an internship course during the summer term to fully immerse themselves in that experience.
+The academic year for the program begins in the fall term and typically ends at the completion of the spring term.
+However, some students will take an internship course during the summer term to fully immerse themselves within that experience.

-Your classes will be taken in a variety of locations depending on which electives you choose to take.
-These can be in the business or law schools or over in the various medical and science buildings across campus.
+Your classes will be taken in a variety of locations depending on which electives you choose.
+They may be located within the business or law school buildings, or within the various medical and science buildings across campus.

 International Student Questions

 International students are required upon admission to submit a course-by-course transcript evaluation from WES for all international transcripts.
-All admission without this submitted will be conditional.
-For further information on this look at our graduate studies website for all international student requirements.
+All admission will be conditional until this documentation is received.
+For further information on this, please visit our graduate studies website for all international student application requirements.

-If the student was taught at an English-speaking university then we would waive the TOEFL exam requirement.
-For further information on this look at our graduate studies website for all international student requirements.
+If a student student obtained their undergraduate degree from an English-speaking university, then the TOEFL exam requirement can be waived.
+For further information, visit our graduate studies website for all international student application requirements.

-While federal loans are for students who are considered United States Citizens or Permanent Residences.
-International students are encouraged to apply for aid from other sources within their home country, and other scholarship providers.
+U.S. federal loans are for candidates who are considered United States Citizens or Permanent Residents.
+However, international students are encouraged to apply for aid from other sources within their home country and other scholarship providers.

 You can find more information about those recourses here.